What is Blockchain and How it Works?

 Blockchain bases smart contracts are the substitution of traditional law contracts to solve the issues of transparency and security, providing more scope for use cases.

-- Consensus protocol is a participants’ confirmation, that allows performance of smart contracts in a transparent manner.
+- The consensus protocol is a participants’ confirmation, that allows the performance of smart contracts in a transparent manner.